acm-uiuc/stripe-payment-links/README.md

-# Epoch Link Shortener
+# Linkry - Epoch Link Shortener

-The Epoch Link Shortener is an internal tool for shortening links and reducing link rot by redirecting users to an origin site from an Epoch-controlled link.
+Linkry is an internal tool for shortening links and reducing link rot by redirecting users to an origin site from an Epoch-controlled link.

 ## Installation